vectordotdev/timber-ruby/README.md

 ## Overview

-Timber for Ruby is a drop-in solution for your noisy Ruby logs, turning them into insanely useful events.
-Solve problems faster, produce higher quality apps, and never be left in the dark wondering if your app is performing well for your users.
+Timber for Ruby is a drop-in solution for your noisy Ruby logs, turning them into insanely useful events with context.
+Solve problems *faster*, produce higher quality apps, and never be left in the dark  wondering if your app is performing well for your users.

 1. [**Easy setup** - `bundle exec timber install`](#installation)
 2. [**Seamlessly integrates with popular libraries and frameworks**](#integrations)